CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 -- OID for this name form
 id-on-MACAddress OBJECT IDENTIFIER ::= { id-on TBD1 }

--- Public contents of the otherName field MACAddressOtherNames OTHER-NAME ::= { on-MACAddress, ... }
+-- Contents of the otherName field MACAddressOtherNames OTHER-NAME ::= { on-MACAddress, ... }

 on-MACAddress OTHER-NAME ::= {